etijskens/mpicts/thoughts-on-noncontiguous-data.md

 What needs to be modified to turn the one-sided approach into a two-sided approach?

-- we do no longer need a MessageBox class but the buffers need to be stored somewhere, as well as the functions for communiation
+- we do no longer need a MessageBox class but the buffers need to be stored somewhere, as well as the functions for communication
 - we need a header buffer for every other process,
 - we need a message buffer for every other process, or reuse the message buffers.
   Can we afford a message buffer for every process?
 I guess not, this is also a